bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

     # INFO:uvicorn.error:Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

+We set the **workspace** to the location containing folders :file:`inputs/training_images` and :file:`inputs/query_images`, and press **Load Workspace** button.
+Note that the value of **workspace** may be different from the screenshot below depending on user's environment.

 .. image:: ../_static/tutorials_PPD2013_pref.png
     :align: center

-After loading workspace, the functions of the model training and object detection become available.
+After loading workspace, the functions of the model training and inference become available.